isabella232/projects-data/hyperparameter_tuning/non_IID_setting/ic_cluster_setup.md

 ## [Additional] Install Python with specific version

-To install a specifica Python version, run the following commands, where x is a number between 6 and 9.
+To install a specific Python version, run the following commands, where x is a number between 6 and 9.

 ```{bash}
 sudo apt install software-properties-common